Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 But was it the *right* path for him?
 And was it what the Great Father needed?

 ...No.
 To both.
 Bruuk was too much of a stand-out.
-Top-tier genetics---and a good nose could *smell* it on him---and by random chance, an absolutely average degree.
+Top-tier genetics - and a good nose could *smell* it on him - and by random chance, an absolutely average degree.
 Senior Clan would outcompete him in every way that mattered.
 He would drown in the politics of mating pedigree, and that wouldn’t do for anyone.
 Bruuk was a special project, the more Daar looked at it.

 As was Wilde.
 Daar didn’t have many Humans on-staff.